The Cult: First reunion, Beyond Good and Evil and second hiatus (1999–2005)

 Despite the commercial disappointment of Beyond Good and Evil and the supporting tour, the band was voted "Comeback of the Year" by Metal Edge readers in the magazine's 2001 Readers' Choice Awards.

 In late 2002, Ian Astbury declared the Cult to be "on ice" indefinitely, after performing a brief series of dates in October 2002 to promote the release of the Music Without Fear DVD.
 During this second hiatus, Astbury performed as a member of the Doors (later dubbed the Doors of the 21st Century, later still renamed D21c, and most recently known as Riders on the Storm) with two of the original members of that group.
 D21c was sued numerous times, both by Jim Morrison's family and by drummer John Densmore.
-Astbury supposedly started work on recording another solo album that later became the backbone for the Cult's Born into This.
+Astbury supposedly started work on recording another solo studio album that later became the backbone for the Cult's Born into This (2007).

 At the same time, Duffy was part of Coloursound with bassist Craig Adams and ex-Alarm frontman Mike Peters, then Dead Men Walking (again with Peters) and later Cardboard Vampyres.
 Sorum became a member of the hard rock supergroup Velvet Revolver.
 In 2003, all of the Cult's records were issued on CD, with several bonus tracks being issued on the Russian, Belarusian, and Lithuanian versions.
 These eastern European releases had many printing mistakes on the jacket sleeves and lyric inserts.
 In October 2004, all of the Cult's records were again remastered and issued again on CD, this time in Japan in different cardboard foldout sleeves.
-"She Sells Sanctuary" appeared in the 2002 video game Grand Theft Auto: Vice City, playing on rock station V-Rock.
+"She Sells Sanctuary" appeared in the 2001 video game Gran Turismo 3: A-Spec, in the NTSC-U version and 2002 videogame Grand Theft Auto: Vice City, playing on rock station V-Rock.

-Second reunion, Born Into This and Capsule EPs (2006–2010)
+Second reunion, Born into This and Capsule EPs (2006–2010)

 Despite Astbury's previous statement from 2004 that a reunion would not happen, The Cult announced in January 2006 that they were reuniting for "some limited gigs" throughout the year.
 A month later, the band made their first live appearance in three-and-a-half years on The Late Late Show with Craig Ferguson.
-Their lineup consisted of Astbury (vocals), Duffy (lead guitar), John Tempesta (drums), Dimkich (rhythm guitar) and Wyse (returning as bassist).
+Their line-up consisted of Astbury (lead vocals), Duffy (lead guitar), John Tempesta (drums), Dimkich (rhythm guitar) and Wyse (returning as bassist).
 Their first stage show was held in March 2006 in San Francisco, California, at The Fillmore.
 The entire tour was recorded by Instant Live and sold after each show.
 In May, they did an eight date tour in Canada.
 Later that summer, they toured central and eastern Europe and played their first concerts in Bulgaria, Poland and Serbia.
 An eleven-date UK tour followed as well as several more dates in the United States, finishing with a South American tour in December.
 That year, Duffy began the band Circus Diablo with Billy Morrison, Sorum, Brett Scallions and Ricky Warwick.